Fleischer Studios: Television

 With the exception of the Superman and Popeye cartoons, Paramount's cartoon library of releases prior to October 1950 was originally sold to U.M. & M. TV Corporation in 1955.
 A condition of the purchase required the removal of the Paramount logos and copyright lines from the main titles.

 As soon as the Fleischer library was sold to television, Max Fleischer noticed that some of the cartoons were being shown without his name in the credits, which was a violation of his original contracts.
 On June 17, 1956, Max Fleischer filed suit against Paramount and its TV distribution partners, seeking $2,750,000 in damages.
 The infringement on his name was corrected on all subsequent prints exhibited on television.

 Before U.M.& M. had finished the title alterations, the company was bought by National Telefilm Associates.
-NTA placed their logo at the heads and tails of the films and blacked out references to Paramount, Technicolor, Cinecolor, and Polacolor.
+NTA placed their logo at the heads and tails of the films and blacked out references to Paramount, Technicolor, Cinecolor and Polacolor.
 The majority of the Fleischer cartoons were off the air by the mid 60s when the original copyrights were due for renewal.
 NTA failed to renew the copyrights, which placed the majority of the Fleischer film library (including the Color Classics series, the Screen Songs series, and Gulliver's Travels) into the public domain.
 Mr. Bug Goes to Town, various Betty Boop cartoons, and the 1938 Color Classic, The Tears of an Onion, are among the few films that remain under copyright to Melange Pictures, LLC.

 In the mid-1970s, NTA converted 85 black and white Betty Boop cartoons to color through Fred Ladd's Color Systems company.
 The process was done by having the cartoons traced and re-colored by Korean animators.
 These were packaged in 1976 under the title Betty Boop for President.
 This was refashioned as a compilation feature, Hooray for Betty Boop, and ran on HBO in 1980.

-Paramount has reacquired ownership of the original Fleischer film library (through their acquisition of Republic Pictures) and continues to own the theatrical rights.
+Paramount has reacquired ownership of the original Fleischer film library (through their acquisition of Republic Pictures) since 1996 and continues to own the theatrical rights.